 In a nutshell, both Facebook Profiles and Pages can be used to build a business.
 But one method is extremely limited, while the others are highly scalable, so the choice that will scale up is naturally a better option to successfully build your business long-term.

-Facebook Groups have their uses too, but many people are misusing them and putting off as many potential customers as they attract – but that is a whole separate blog post….
+Facebook Groups have their uses too, although many people are misusing them and putting off as many potential customers as they attract – but that is a whole separate blog post….

-For today let’s examine the differences between usig your Facebook profile and a Facebook page to do business, and let’s begin with the…
+For today let’s examine the differences between using your Facebook profile and a Facebook page to do business, and let’s begin with the…

 Personal Facebook Profile

 There are a lot of people out there at the moment selling popular products like wildfire on Facebook, using just their personal profile.
-As long as you have something that everyone wants it will probably sell that way.
-This year it seems to be weight loss tea and coffee, last year it was the wrinkle reducing serum and a couple of years ago it was the amazing lengthening mascara.
+As long as you have something that everyone wants, it will probably sell well that way.
+This year it seems to be weight loss tea and coffee, last year it was the instant wrinkle reducing serum, and a couple of years ago it was the amazing lengthening mascara.
 When you have the product of the moment, selling from your profile will probably work quite well.